postgresml/postgresml/pgml-cms/blog/semantic-search-in-postgres-in-15-minutes.md

   <=>
 pgml.embed(
   'mixedbread-ai/mxbai-embed-large-v1',
-  'I think tomatos are incredible on burgers.'
+  'I think tomatoes are incredible on burgers.'
 )::vector AS cosine_distance;
 ```